ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-overview.md

 ![FSS Cloud infrastructure overview](../../images/fss-architecture.svg "FSS Cloud infrastructure overview"){: caption="Figure 1.
 FSS Cloud infrastructure overview" caption-side="bottom"}

-\* The management network is shown as one common network.
+In the previous figure, the management network is shown as one common network.
 However, the network traffic is routed through vSRX for improved security.

 The minimum viable product consists of at least one workload cluster that includes four or more ESXi hosts, vSAN and NSX-T, a three ESXi host management cluster and a two ESXi host edge services cluster, for a minimum of three total clusters: management, edge services, workload.